We are rolling out a pressure and leakage management program in greater Geelong over the next several years.

-If you live (or own a property) in a pressure managed area, we will write to you 12 months before the pressure change, and again about 2 weeks before the changes take effect.
+If you live (or own a property) in a pressure managed area, we will write to you six months before the pressure change, and again about two weeks before the changes take effect.

 Most residents and businesses will not notice any change.
 Some customers, particularly those with higher pressure to begin with, may notice a slight reduction in pressure from their taps.

 We recommend that owners of commercial properties with fire services check whether the pressure reduction will affect their fire suppression systems.